ummeegge/RPZ-Blocklists/README.md

 ## Special Thanks

-- FiltersHeroes, AdAway, and all blocklist maintainers for their open-source contributions
+- To all blocklist maintainers for their open-source contributions
 - The open-source community for keeping the internet safer